Graylog2/documentation/pages/getting_started/stream_alerts.rst

 .. image:: /images/gs_27-streamactive.png

 You are done - go grab a Creamsicle, take a deep breath, and chillax.
 Tomorrow you can configure all your own logs and alerts.
-To help, go and get some deep knowledge in the official :doc:`documentation </index>`.
+To help, go and get some deep knowledge in the official :doc:`documentation </index>` friendly people that will help and guide you can be found in our `support community <https://www.graylog.org/community-support>`__.

+You can find more information on our :ref:`alerts` page.